 “Providence, 1922”

 Unlike social posts or planning tools, it does not disappear.
-Rhode Island has always treated weddings as something worth recording.
-This is a modern way to do the same, on your terms.
+Rhode Island has a long tradition of recording weddings and celebrations.
+This is a modern way to keep your own, on your terms.

 If someone you know just got married, a wedding website makes a meaningful gift.
 Set it up for them and hand them something they will actually use.